Google: Search for Creative Commons License and License-Free Information

 cc_sharealike

-It’ll be interesting to see how google makes these determinations.
-If you try to isolate these options, google gives a server error.
+It will be interesting to see how Google makes these determinations.
+If you try to isolate these options, Google gives a server error.

 If you can find any hacks based on this search, please post them in the comments below.